Mikee Lee: Pinoy Big Brother: Teen Edition

 Mikee gained recognition when he joined the first teen edition of popular Philippine reality show, Pinoy Big Brother.
 He was given the moniker "Pambato ng Ateneo" (Ateneo's best bet).
 Inside the Big Brother house, he was linked with fellow housemate Kim Chiu.
 Most people assumed that they would end up together because both admitted mutual admiration for each other.
 However, upon going out of the house, Kim has since then been partnered with Filipino-American housemate Gerald Anderson.

 Mikee came in second at the series finale of the reality show behind runaway winner, Kim Chiu.

-Life After PBB
+Life after Pinoy Big Brother

 Mikee, along with his fellow housemates, joined the show business as part of Star Magic Talents.
 He has since starred in several teen-oriented shows in his home network, ABS-CBN.
 He is also part of Y Speak, a talk show of ABS-CBN's sister company, Studio 23.
 Mikee is also model for Bench, a local clothing brand.
-Recently, Mikee stars in the TV 5's teen drama, Lipgloss (TV Series).
+Recently, Mikee stars in the TV5's teen drama, Lipgloss.
 Unlike his previous characters, his role as Maui in the TV show is different, portraying a haughty teenager.

 Mikee is also very active and passionate in the world's largest student organization, AIESEC.
 In 2010, he was vice president for Finance of the Local Committee of AIESEC in Ateneo de Manila University.